DawidStankiewicz/forum/README.md

 # **Project Forum**
-The web application in Java.
-As the title suggests it is a web forum.
+Example of simple CRUD web application with Spring Framework and Thymeleaf.

 ## Current functions